 Inflammatory Bowel Disease

 This term refers to chronic inflammation that can damage the gastrointestinal tract.
 It encompasses both Crohn’s disease, which can affect the entire digestive tract but usually involves the small intestine, as well as ulcerative colitis, which affects the colon and rectum.
-The major symptoms for both include diarrhea, abdominal pain and weight loss.
+The major symptoms for both include diarrhea, abdominal pain, and weight loss.
 IBD is a risk factor for colorectal cancer, so patients should be monitored carefully.

-These hardened bile deposits often cause no symptoms but can become lodged in either the bile or pancreatic ducts, which can cause jaundice, infection and inflammation.
-Dr. Khan describes gallbladder discomfort as “a kind of squeezing pain in the upper right section of the abdomen.”
+These hardened bile deposits often cause no symptoms but can become lodged in either the bile or pancreatic ducts, which can cause jaundice, infection, and inflammation.
+Dr. Michna describes gallbladder discomfort as “a kind of squeezing pain in the upper right section of the abdomen.”
 Nausea and vomiting may also be present, and pain is sometimes felt in the middle abdomen, between the shoulder blades or near the ribs.

+Endometriosis is one of the more common reasons for stomach ache in females.
 Women with especially painful periods and heavy bleeding, paired with digestive symptoms such as constipation or diarrhea that worsen around menstruation, may have this gynecological disorder.
 Sometimes mistaken for IBS, endometriosis happens when the tissue that normally lines the inside of the uterus grows outside the uterine wall.

 Schedule a visit with your doctor if:

 - Your symptoms come and go for at least a month, and don’t improve with over-the-counter remedies.